ecoacoustics/website/content/about/_index.md

 Open Ecoacoustics is a set of platforms dedicated to continental-scale monitoring and management of threatened species and ecosystems in response to Australia's biodiversity crisis.
+We are a part of the [ARDC Machine Observation Data Processing Infrastructure](https://ardc.edu.au/program/machine-observation-data-processing-infrastructure/).
 Our goal is to enable open science and conservation by promoting open access ecoacoustics technologies, methodologies, and standards.
+See our up-to-date project plan on [ARDC Ecoacoustics Project](https://ardc.edu.au/project/open-ecoacoustics/) page.

 Our main two projects are [Ecosounds](https://www.ecosounds.org/) and the [Australian Acoustic Observatory (A2O)](https://acousticobservatory.org/).